pnp/pnpcore/docs/articles/contributor/readme.md

 }
 ```

-If the collection is not linq queriable the collection class is very simple:
+If the collection is not linq queryable the collection class is very simple:

 ```csharp
 internal partial class TeamAppCollection : BaseDataModelCollection<ITeamApp>, ITeamAppCollection